1060 Brands 3313 Models 23588 Galleries 14869 Typefaces 6273 Patents

 I am a scoundrel without a cause, and my swank outshines the sun.

-I am a casual Typewriter Hunter residing in the sweltering deserts of Arizona with a wife, three cats and about 50 typewriters.
+I am a casual Typewriter Hunter residing in some liminal transitional spacetime between my lifetime in Arizona to the New World of PROBABLY Conneticut with a wife, two cats and about 50 typewriters.
 My main hunting ground is thrift stores, and I rarely pay more than $10 for a machine.
 My collection consists mainly of portables with cases, and they stay in the cases unless I am actively using it (usually more than one at a time).
-I do, however keep a handful of interesting Selectrics, including a Composer and a couple of large Nakajima Electronics to use as daisywheel printers for my vintage laptop collection.
+I do, however keep a handful of interesting Selectrics, including a Composer.

 RESEARCH NOTE: When researching the Royal (Silver-Seiko) Apollo 10 on a computer with lots of screen real estate, you may find that launching the Royal (Silver-Seiko) Serial Number page and the Royal (Silver-Seiko) Apollo 10 By Model/Year/Serial page in new browser windows can give you interesting perspectives on changes throughout the model series.